unum-cloud/ucsb/README.md

 ```

 To generate a `long`, YCSB is doing numerous operations on `double`-s, by far the most computationally expensive numeric type on modern computers (except for integer division).
-Aside from that, this PRNG contains 4x if statements and `synchronized (this)` mutex.
+Aside from that, this Pseudo-Random Generator contains 4x if statements and `synchronized (this)` mutex.
 Creating random integers for most distributions is generally within 50 CPU cycles or 10 nanoseconds.
 In this implementation, every if branch may cost that much, and the mutex may cost orders of magnitude more.
 If you are writing a benchmark, don't do that.